bala1802/LLM_From_Scratch/README.md

 ![alt text](Visuals/01_AbsolutePositionalEmbedding.png)

-Then we simply add together the word embedding and the positional Embedding to produce the Input for the Transformer Layer.
-There are two main ways you can generate these Positional Embeddings
+In the process of creating the input for the Transformer Layer, we combine the word embedding with the positional embedding.
+There are two primary approaches for generating positional embeddings:

 ![alt text](Visuals/02_AbsoultePositionalEmbedding.png)

-1) The First Method is to simply learn them from data, just like the rest of the parameters of the Model.
-So we would learn one positional vector for position one, for position two and so on up to the maximum length that you want to represent.
-This is problem becuase the maximum length that you can represent is bounded.
-If you only learn positional vectors upto position say 512, then there is no way to represent a sequence of longer than 512 tokens.
+1) The initial method involves learning positional embeddings directly from the data, akin to other parameters in the model.
+This entails learning a distinct positional vector for each position, ranging from position one to the desired maximum length.
+However, a limitation arises in this method as it imposes a constraint on the maximum length representation.
+Learning positional vectors up to a certain position, for example, 512, restricts the ability to represent sequences longer than 512 tokens.

-2) The Second method of deriving positional embeddings is using a sinusoidal function.
-We are construcing a unique positional embedding for each possible position in the Sequence.
+2) The alternative approach to obtaining positional embeddings employs a sinusoidal function.
+This method constructs a unique positional embedding for every possible position in the sequence.
+Unlike the first method, using sinusoidal functions allows flexibility in representing sequences of varying lengths.